-Corporate social network harm minimisation not getting the monkey off your back?
-Still need a digital social fix but want it less toxic.
+Harm minimisation of corporate social networks not getting the monkey off your back?
+Still need a digital social fix but want it less toxic?

-I am part of various communities that claim to want to leave the surveillance factory for somewhere else.
+I participate in several communities that claim to want to leave the surveillance-and-manipulation factory for somewhere else.
 Here are some notes I am writing for these communities on alternative ways we could be organising ourselves.
-They have various pluses (e.g. less advertising, less centralising profiling of us, less weaponised addictiveness) and various minuses (e.g. higher barrier for entry, higher cost, less polish, nearly impossible to get critical mass of friends).
+They have various pluses (e.g. less advertising, less centralising profiling of us, less weaponised addictiveness and various minuses (e.g. higher barrier for entry, higher cost, less polish, nearly impossible to get critical mass of friends).

 Using turnkey infrastructure

 There are turnkey technical solutions designed to do this for various use cases.